SmartterHealth/icd2-bot/README.deploy.az.md

-# Deploying ICD2 to Azure
+# Deploying the ICD2 Bot to Azure

+## Deploy the ICD2DB Database to Azure

+## Deploy the ICD2 Bot to Azure

 Create web app bot in Azure